Alan Journet, Co-facilitator, Southern Oregon Climate Action Now

 However, despite some benefits, the concerns regarding RNG are several.

 Availability: The production of RNG relies either on the availability of an abundance of renewable energy to drive the manufacture of the gas, or an abundant supply of landfills and CAFOs to produce biogas.
 While the abundant supply of renewable energy – especially during non-peak usage times, may arrive, we are not yet there.
-Meanwhile, the need for abundant landfills or CAFO operations means that providing our energy need will promote either considerably increased consumption and waste production resulting in landfill proliferation or increasing meat and dairy consumption and the need for more CAFOs.
+Meanwhile, the need for abundant landfills or CAFO operations means that providing our energy need will promote either considerably increased consumption and waste production resulting in landfill proliferation or increasing meat and dairy consumption and the need for more CAFOs and mega-dairies.
 Clearly, both methods of increasing Biogas RNG production are undesirable and should be avoided.

 The result of these limitations is that RNG will likely be in limited supply.
 Although the number of production facilities has grown three-fold over recent years, in 2020 the World Resources Institute indicated that in the foreseeable future RNG will still only supply 4 – 7% of current fossil gas usage.
 A 2020 Natural Resources Defense Council (NRDC) Issue Brief similarly concluded: “biogas and synthetic gas from ecologically sound sources may be able to replace only roughly 3 to 7 percent of today’s gas use, at projected costs that are many times the current price for fossil gas.”
-Meanwhile, in 2018 the Oregon Department of Energy undertook reported the potential for RNG in the state and concluded that with the technological maximum production it could replace 22% of current fossil gas use.
+Meanwhile, in 2018 the Oregon Department of Energy studied and reported the potential for RNG in the state.
+They concluded that, even with the technological maximum production, it could replace just 17.5% of then current fossil gas use.
 The consequence is that over 90% of gas needs will likely still be fossil gas and means that our energy economy will continue to rely on fossil gas into that foreseeable future.
 The fossil gas corporate strategy seems to involve promoting the illusion that RNG can replace a substantial proportion of our gas usage.
 Then, when this fails to materialize, and we have an infrastructure and end usage that relies on gas, fracked fossil gas will be required to make up the difference.
 Regrettably, as we know, our timeline for action is short, requiring that we reach net zero emissions by 2050.
 Fossil gas infrastructure has an anticipated lifespan of many decades.
 The average age of each mile of Fossil (Natural) Gas Transmission Pipelines is 50 years while for Fossil Gas distribution pipelines, this value is 40 years (https://www.pstrust.org/wp-content/uploads/2015/12/Weimer-Old-Pipes.pdf).
 Meanwhile, Enbridge claims pipelines have an indefinite lifespan (https://www.enbridge.com/stories/2016/september/line-5-segment-well-built-well-maintained-pipeline).
 The result is that the strategy adopted by California, Washington and, apparently, Oregon of promoting RNG means either we are locked into the continued use of fracked fossil gas beyond that net zero deadline, making achievement of that requirement an impossibility or the gas utilities will find themselves with pipelines as useless stranded assets as we transition completely away from their product.

 Cost: It is critical to assess the economics of RNG.
 Reports suggest that the current cost of RNG is between two and five times that of fossil gas.
 In an RNG energy economy, monthly domestic gas bills could easily climb fivefold promoting a switch to less expensive energy sources.
 Given this likely outcome, it makes little sense to promote RNG rather than simply focus future energy strategies on the inexpensive and genuinely renewable sources.